2023 College Football: Final CFP Picks

 1. Washington Huskies

 We’re only at #1, and the committee and I are already likely to diverge.
 With Georgia’s loss, one of the teams below them that made it to 13-0 will get this spot.
-The committee members have oversold the Big 10 all year, and they’ll certainly slot Michigan in this spot.
+The committee members have oversold the Big Ten all year, and they’ll certainly slot Michigan in this spot.
 I have insisted that Michigan has played a weak schedule and proven very little.
 In contrast, Washington has gone through a murderer’s row of quality opponents and emerged unscathed.
 A resume including 2 wins over a great Oregon team and 5 top-25 wins overall, the Huskies have beaten quality opponents en route to their undefeated record.

 Though Washington has faced some close calls, that’s true of every team who encountered good competition this year.
 This is an extremely balanced team, too.
 Led by Heisman candidate Michael Penix Jr at QB, as well as potential first-round WR Rome Odunze, the offense can score with any team it plays.
 They can both grind out drives and move the ball quickly with explosive plays.
+Let’s not overcomplicate things, and we’ll keep this short and sweet: 13-0 with this much talent belongs at #1.

 2. Michigan Wolverines